damosuzuki/fastdag/README.md

 A graph with nodes connected in one direction with no cycles. `fastdag` doesn't actually use graph theory algorithms in its implementation, but the concept is useful as a mental model of the data flow.
 Note that a DAG can have more than one root and more than one leaf despite the simple example above.

-## Graph.resolve(context)
+### `Graph.exec(context)`
 This triggers the data flow.
 All data will be available in the context object when execution is complete.

+## `Context`

+As data flows through the graph, the context maintains a record of the data produced by each node, as well as a merged view of the data.
+Nodes do not interact directly with the context but

+### `Context.data`
+The merged view of data that is the output of the executed graph.

+### `Context.nodeData[id]`
+A map of data produced by each node in the graph.

-## Node
+## `Node`

 A `Node` can take data and/or produce data.
 If it is a root then the node doesn't take data.
-Leaf nodes can produce data which become the output of `Graph.resolve()`.
+Leaf nodes can produce data which become the final addition to the context.

-## Context

-As data flows through the graph, the context maintains a record of the data produced by each node, as well as a merged view of the data.
+### `Node.id`
+Identifier for the node.

+### `Node.resolve(data)`
+Takes the merged data from ancestors (nodes it depends) and optionally returns data tha will be forwarded to descendents (downstream nodes).